 With a new year comes new priorities.
-If you haven’t done so already, begin strategizing for 2015 and start an action plan for your goals.
-As hoteliers, we can agree that every year the end goal will ultimately be the same, which is to increase direct bookings that would in turn drive top-line revenue.
-However, every year is different in the sense that we have to establish new strategies to meet the needs of the ever-changing web and evolving modern day traveler.
-As we begin 2015, let’s focus on managing your overall online presence and optimize for ongoing success.
-Be in touch with the next wave of technology while you think about how your hotel can gain a wider reach with travel consumers.
-Here are a few focal points to implement into your hotel’s strategy to achieve success in the digital marketing world far beyond 2015:
+If you haven’t done so already, begin strategizing for the new year and start an action plan for your goals.
+As hoteliers, we can agree that every year the end goal will be the same.
+Increase direct bookings and drive top-line revenue.
+But, every year is different.
+We have to establish new strategies.
+These help us meet the needs of the ever-changing web as well as the evolving traveler.

 Manage Online Presence

-Before coming up with a strategy for 2015, let’s look back on the success and failures of 2014.
-As hoteliers, we are busy running the everyday operations of the hotel and may lose sight of the online guest experience prior to booking.
-That said, it is crucial that you take the time to really put yourself in the shoes of the traveler to find out how they are searching for you, what they are searching, and when they are searching for your hotel.
-In addition, check what comes up when they are searching your competitors and make a list of things you like to change and make a commitment in 2015 to work through that list.
-Remember to always keep the end goal in mind when you formulate these ideas.
+Before coming up with a strategy for this year, let’s look back on the success and failures of the past.
+As hoteliers, we are busy running the everyday operations of the hotel.
+Because of this, we may lose sight of the online guest experience before booking.
+That said, it is crucial that you take the time to put yourself in the shoes of the traveler.
+Find out how they are searching for you, what they are seeking, and when they are searching for your hotel.
+Also, check what comes up when they are searching for your competitors.
+Make a list of things you might like to change and make a commitment in the coming year to work through that list.
+Remember always to keep the end goal in mind when you formulate these ideas.

 Optimize the Guest Experience

-Let these tips be the starting point for coming with your own hotel’s marketing strategy.
-The key to success in 2015 will depend how in tune you are with what travelers want from digital property as well as what they want out of guest experience on property.
+Let these tips be the starting point for coming up with your own hotel’s marketing strategy.
+The key to success this year will depend on how in tune you are with what travelers want from a digital property as well as what they want out of the guest experience on your property.
 Be mindful of what will convert a visitor into a guest along every step of the booking process and be everywhere where your guests will be.